RSPCA Tasmania’s Inspectors investigate reports of cruelty and neglect.

 When to call the RSPCA

 Inspectors aim to prevent cruelty to animals by ensuring the enforcement of existing laws.
 Sometimes there is a fine line between an owner who is simply not aware how to look after their pet properly, and whether laws have been broken.
-While the situation may not match how we would like to see animals cared for, if the law hasn’t been broken, our Inspectors often educate the owner about how better to look after their pet.
+While the situation may not match how we would like to see animals cared for, if the law hasn’t been broken, our Inspectors will assit the owner via education so that they can better to look after their pet.

 - Contact your local council if: